furishere/node-js/04-architecture/notes.md

-# Backend Notes
-- Node js is runtime env for javascript and this is where we run our script
-- `node -v` and `npm -v`- node package manager
-- `npm init` to intialze and make package.json file, `npm run start`to run specific script file

 ### Architecture
 - Whenever a client sends a request, it goes into the Event Queue.
 Then, it is picked up by the Event Loop.